wuxiong2025/CEBR/README.md

-# CEBR: Common Elements of Band Representation
+# CEBR: Common Elements of Band Representations

 A simple Python program to determine p-d orbital coupling at the Γ point in materials.